 EF prioritizes fabrics like organic cotton, organic cotton-hemp blend, organic linen, silk, merino, and cashmere (including recycled).
 You may see “ponte” in some, a wrinkle-resistant and easy-to-maintain blend of organic cotton, polyester, and polyurethane.

-The company has a long history of bluesign® approved fabrics, living wage declarations, and employee ownership.
+The brand is a Certified B Corp and a member of the Ethical Trading Initiative and Fair Factories Clearinghouse.
+They have a long history of bluesign® approved fabrics, living wage declarations, and employee ownership.

-The circularity-embracing brand prioritizes long-lasting design and easy repairs.
-Their takeback program converts returned/recycled clothes into new goods—like their Waste No More line of upcycled denim accessories.
+Their takeback program converts returned/recycled clothes into new goods.
 The Renew line is where gently-used EF garments are returned to a like-new condition and sold deeply discounted.
+They also use renewable energy and carbon offsets to reduce their carbon footprint.

 ADAY

 ADAY is one of the most sustainable clothing brands for work and play alike.
-Tops, blouses, sweaters, pants, leggings, jackets, shorts, skirts, dresses, and jumpsuits are on offer for a full wardrobe.
+Tops, blouses, sweaters, pants, leggings, jackets, shorts, skirts, dresses, and jumpsuits are on offer for a full work wardrobe.

 Everything is designed to be durable and versatile to suit a minimalist wardrobe.

 Aday refers to them as Super Fabrics, but here’s a sample of what you’ll find in their workwear: Stretch linen (linen + LENZING viscose), Cool weave (GRS recycled nylon + recycled spandex), Recycled scuba (90% recycled bottles), Technical silk (recycled nylon), Plant life (TENCEL modal), and Better knit (GRS recycled cashmere and RWS wool).
+Fabrics are either bluesign® approved or OEKO-TEX certified as free from harmful chemicals.

 All manufacturing partners sign their Commitments to People and Planet which assures ILO standards are adhered to, working hours are limited, and fair living wages are provided.
 They work with factories in Portugal, the US, China, Turkey, and Italy and share their full list of suppliers.
+They’re also a Certified B Corp.

+Most packaging is recycled and polybag-free, they offset their carbon footprint through Cool Effect, and detail other green actions in their Optimist Report.
 The small team is 94% female and 35% BIPOC, with representation from disabled and LGBTQ+ groups.
 Sizes are XS-XL.

 My Personal Review of ADAY’s shirts and pants: